 Where: 149 W 45th St

-Broadway’s oldest continually operating theater, the Lyceum was built in 1903 by producer/manager Daniel Frohman.
+Broadway’s oldest continually operating theater, the Lyceum, was built in 1903 by producer/manager Daniel Frohman.
 Designed by architects Herts & Tallant in the Beaux-Arts style, the theater features an elaborate gray limestone façade, ornate Corinthian columns, and spectacular marble grand staircases that lead up to the mezzanine from the foyer.

 When the Lyceum theater opened its doors over 100 years ago, it had a state-of-the-art ventilation system that kept the space warm in winter and cool in the summer.
 But that’s not all.
 Frohman also built an office, extensive scenery shop, and an apartment that had a small peeping door with a bird’s eye view of the stage—all above the theater.
-Rumor has it that when Frohman’s wife, actress Margaret Illington was on stage, he would wave a white handkerchief to let her know she was overreacting.
+Rumor has it that when Frohman’s wife, Margaret Illington, was on stage, he would wave a white handkerchief to let her know she was over acting.
 Today, Frohman’s small apartment is the Shubert Archive, filled with many more historic treasures for you to explore.

 The Lyceum was purchased by a conglomerate of producers in 1940 and later changed hands in 1950 when renowned theater owners, the Shuberts, took ownership.
 The theater has been owned by them ever since.

 Apart from being one of the oldest operating theaters in Manhattan, the Lyceum was also the first theater to achieve landmark status in 1974.
-And it’s also one of the smallest theaters on Broadway with only three levels and a seating capacity of 950.
+Additionally, it’s also one of the smallest theaters on Broadway with only three levels and a seating capacity of 950.
 Notable productions that ran here include the Broadway debut of The Good Country Girl (1950), Whoopi Golderberg (1984), and Be More Chill (2019).